BE READY BE RESPONSIBLE BE RESPECTFUL BE RESILIENT

 Our use of the personal best program, allows children to compete with themselves and strive to improve a skill over the course of unit allowing children to work at their own pace while still achieving a personal best.

 We aim to create a sporting culture and a love for sport at Clover Hill therefore PE is not refined to lesson time only.
-Sporting afterschool clubs are available every night of the week to allow children to part take in at least 60 minutes of exercise per day.
+Sport is planned into our after-school 'fun clubs' too.
 Children participate in active lunch times where competitive and non-competitive sports are available for all.
-As well as this, all children complete the Daily Mile every lunch time in KS2 and during afternoon breaks in KS1.
+As well as this, children are encouraged to complete the Daily Mile every lunch time in KS2 and during afternoon breaks in KS1.

 We provide swimming lessons weekly for KS2 children to ensure that all children can swim at least 25 metres by the time they leave Clover Hill as well as gain many other badges.

-As well as school based after school clubs, we aim to create opportunities for our children to continue their physical education outside of school and we have created links with a range of sports clubs in the local to encourage our children to attend further sessions away from school.
-We currently have links with NUFC, Kensho Karate, Kelly’s Irish Dancing, Whickham Cricket Club and Gateshead Tennis club.
+Alongside our school-based after-school fun clubs, we aim to create opportunities for our children to continue their physical education outside of school and have created links with a range of sports clubs in the local to encourage our children to attend further sessions away from school.
+We currently have links with NUFC, Kensho Karate, Greassroots, Whickham Cricket Club and Gateshead Tennis Club.

-To ensure sport is of high profile in school we regularly have sporting themed days with sporting visitors , our most recent being Craig Heap (GB Olympic gymnast).
-For example, we have had a range of Olympic athletes that have delivered inspirational talks to our children to instil self-belief, a ‘can do’ attitude and remind them of the Olympic values we follow in school.
-These talks have been followed by a day of coaching by the athlete to add excitement and to inspire the children to have a go.
-We also appealed to those children with disabilities when we had a very high-profile visit form the Paralympic flame and children were selected to carry the torch in its journey to the Paralympic games.
-We spent lots of time researching the Paralympics and being inspired by those who continued to have so much motivation to compete even though they had a disability.
+To ensure sport is of high profile in school we regularly have sporting themed days with sporting visitors including professional athletes.
+Over the years, we have had a range of Olympic athletes that have delivered inspirational talks to our children to instil self-belief, a ‘can do’ attitude and remind them of the Olympic values we follow in school.
+These sessions are always followed by a day of coaching by the athlete to add excitement and to inspire the children push themselves to try new things.

-Yearly, we have a very high-profile sports day which is a whole day event usually linked to a sporting event from that year (e.g. football/rugby/cricket world cup/ Olympics).
+Our annual high-profile sports day (led by Gateshead School Sports Partnership and our Year 6 pupil leaders) is a whole day event linked to a specific prominent sporting event from that year (e.g. football/rugby/cricket world cup/ Olympics).
 We compete in a team game during the morning session linked with a cultural element of art/history/music then follow it with an opening ceremony and competitive/non-competitive athletics events in the afternoon to involve our families too.

 Impact